gallickgunner/Yune/README.md

-# Helion-Render
+# Yune

-Helion-Render is a framework for a Renderer based on the GPU using OpenCL.
+Yune is a framework for a Renderer based on the GPU using OpenCL.
 It is mainly aimed towards young programmers and researchers who are looking to write their own Ray tracers, Path tracers and implementing other advanced techniques, etc. It provides the basic funtionality to open up a window, display and save Images that are processed by the GPU.

 If you are familiar with [Nori](https://github.com/wjakob/nori), this gets easier.
-Helion-Render is more like Nori on the GPU.
+Yune is more like Nori on the GPU.
 As described earlier the host portion provides all the basic functionalities to open up a window and display the image.
 What happens to the Image depends on the Kernel which is upto the programmer that is **you**.

 That being said as this is part of my and [@jabberwoky](https://github.com/jabberw0ky)'s bachelor thesis on Physically Based Rendering, we will be upgrading the GPU portion as well and keep adding new techniques as we study.